NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## Requirements

+- The name of your program must be named `http_server.py`.

 - You must be able to handle multiple concurrent clients at once using threads and a thread pool.

 - You can only use the low-level [threading.Thread](https://docs.python.org/3/library/threading.html#thread-objects) objects.
 All high-level concurrency libraries like [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) is not allowed.
 Python has implementations of thread pools, but you must implement these yourself to get the credit.